List of Escheators of Leinster

 This is a list of appointments as Escheator of Leinster, a notional 'office of profit under the crown' which was used three times to resign from the Irish House of Commons.

+The escheator was originally responsible for the administration of escheat /ᵻsˈtʃiːt/, a common law doctrine that transfers the real property of a person who has died without heirs to the crown or state.

 The office was formerly substantive.
 It was founded in 1605, when the escheatorship for Ireland was divided among the provinces of Connaught, Leinster, Munster, and Ulster.
 The first holder was Nicholas Kenny, who had been escheator-general of Ireland.